piton13/vocabulary-training-server/README.md

 ## Features to implement
     - [x] Implement endpoint to store words to DB.
+    - [x] Implement endpoint to obtain random set of not learned words.
+    - [x] Implement logic for handling obtained translations.
     - [ ] Implement logic for making backups to local storage.
     - [ ] Add unit and integration tests.
     - [ ] Implement CI.